- Jennifer Baker (Denmark) – Co-Chair

 EASO & Childhood Obesity

 Twenty percent of Europe’s school-age children are estimated to be overweight with an increased risk of developing chronic diseases as they become adults.
-Of these overweight children, one in five is obese, with a significant probability that they are already suffering the early signs of cardiovascular disease, diabetes and liver disease.
+Of these overweight children, one in five will develop obesity, with a significant probability that they are already suffering the early signs of cardiovascular disease, diabetes and liver disease.

 The number of overweight children has risen substantially in the last two decades and is likely to continue to rise unless major prevention programmes are initiated.